 Therefore, Sanctuary exists.
 That the existence of Sanctuary should comfort the public.
 That the suffering heroes will get the healing they need.
 That it is not a mark fo a madman but a mark of a warrior.
 During this part, we see a shadowy figure by the water.
 The figure picks a rose up out of the water.

 We zip back to Barry Allen’s crime lab.
-Booster tells Blue Beetle that Wally’s body is only five days old.
+Booster tells Blue Beetle that Wally’s body is five days older than it should be.
 (HOLY SHIT!!!
 ARE WELL ACTUALLY GETTING A CRUMB OF ACTUAL NEW CONTENT AND PLOT PROGRESSION IN THIS ISSUE?!?!
 WILL MIRACLES NEVER CEASE?)